-A great time to visit Bonito is between June and September, a period with more pleasant temperatures, less rain and consequently greater visibility in the fluctuations.
+A great time to visit Bonito is between June and September, a period with more pleasant temperatures, less rain, and consequently greater visibility in the fluctuations.
 The water can get a little colder, but wetsuits worn during float trips help to keep the body warm.
-This is also the best time to see the macaws, celebrities around here.
+It is also the best time to see the macaws, considered celebrities around here.

 How many days to stay in Bonito

 There is a lot to do in Bonito, so consider booking at least five days in the city.
 Ten days would be ideal to do everything calmly and go beyond the more classic attractions.
-To explore the region well, going to more distant places or booking more immersive experiences, it is possible to stay 20 days without repeating tours.
+To explore the region well, go to more distant places, or book more immersive experiences, it is possible to stay 20 days without repeating tours.

 How are the tours in Bonito

 Bonito is a safe ecotourism and adventure tourism destination, as many attractions follow ABNT standards.
-Attractions have a fixed price, visitor limit per day, and entry vouchers are issued exclusively by the city’s tourism agencies – there are no ticket offices at tourist attractions.
-The ideal is to schedule the tours in advance through agencies such as Ygarapé, one of the largest in the city and with more than 30 years of experience.
+Attractions have a fixed price and a visitor limit per day; entry vouchers are issued exclusively by the city’s tourism agencies – there are no ticket offices at tourist attractions.
+The ideal thing is to schedule the tours in advance through agencies such as Ygarapé, one of the largest in the city and with more than 30 years of experience.

 Fox Tip 🦊:

 - It was the Ygarapé Agency that received me in Bonito.
 They created an itinerary considering what I wanted to visit and also suggested tours far beyond what I imagined.
-It was essential to have this support to be able to optimize my travel days, so I could learn more things and in my time.
+It was essential to have this support to be able to optimize my travel days, so that I could learn more things, respecting my pace.

 What to do in Bonito